 In grammatical research program we infer a grammar, a set of syntactic rules that describes all the permitted sentences, for many different languages, then attempt to infer the universal rules that constrain the similarities and differences between the various grammars.
 Music has often been subjected to attempts to explain its construction in terms of language-like grammatical rules (e.g.

-) Such earlier projects seem to offer the potential to discover whether the relationship between musical styles runs deeper than than just these superficial similarities, by quantifying how similar are the underlying, organisational principles of each.
+) Such earlier projects seem to offer the potential to discover whether the relationship between musical styles runs deeper than just these superficial similarities, by quantifying how similar are the underlying, organisational principles of each.
 Comparing the structure of rule sets used in music and in language gives us evidence of the nature of cognitive capacities that it engages, and allows us to question whether it is the same cognitive constraints used in each, which is of interest in understanding the affordances of human cognition

 However attempts thus far have been limited in several ways that I propose to address in this thesis to allow a true Universal Musical Grammar research program.
 Previously, the labour intensity of manually creating grammars has limited our ability to answer this question in the large, and we have been restricted to provocative but isolated hand-crafted efforts which out of necessity cannot hope to answer universal questions. (e.g.